slzdevsnp/exo-powerdata/README.md

 # exo-powerdata

-Please read exercice details from Project_README.md
+Please find the exercice details in Project_README.md